FabianHoerst/python-template/README.md

 # python-template
-Python Template with some initial setups for code style and linting, as well as pre-commit checks
+Python Template with some initial setups for code style and linting, as well as pre-commit checks.
+Flake8 is deactivated by default.

 ## Setup
 1.)
 Install all requirements initially from requirements file: `pip install -r requirements.txt`